andersfischernielsen/image-transformation/README.md

 ```

 ### `cURL`ing the API
 The API can be accessed on `localhost:8080` once running.
+An OpenAPI specification of the API is available at `/openapi.json` for import into e.g. [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/).

 Examples of `cURL`ing the API can be seen below.